jotamodesto/cursos-csharp-dotnet/README.md

-# Aqui estão os cursos em C# e .NET que eu fiz
+# Cursos de .NET e C# para especialização da tecnologia.

+## Course of .NET and C# to specialize in the technology